 Pre-Forensic Science Program

 Students interested in pursuing a MS or PhD in forensic science or another related field should major in Biology or Chemistry.
 For the best preparation, we recommend a double major in both Biology and Chemistry.
 Students should review the admissions requirements for the graduate schools of their choice.
-We recommend that students complete the following courses (in addition to major requirements) for preparation for admission and success in a forensic science program:
+We recommend that students complete the following courses (along with the requirements for a major in Biology, Chemistry, or both) for preparation for admission and success in a forensic science program:

 - BIOL3120 Internship in Biological Sciences